AoD-X-abhi/RhynoEV-StaticWebsite/README.md

 ---

 ## 🧠 Key Features
-- ⚡ Responsive web design for desktop and mobile
+⚡ Responsive web design for desktop and mobile
-- 🧍 Interactive About Us and Contact sections
+🧍 Interactive About Us and Contact sections
-- 💡 Modern design showcasing eco-friendly innovation
+💡 Modern design showcasing eco-friendly innovation
-- 📸 Product images and detailed specifications
+📸 Product images and detailed specifications
-- 🔗 Navigation bar for seamless user experience
+🔗 Navigation bar for seamless user experience

 ---

-## 🧑‍💻 Developer
+## 👨‍💻 Developer

-**👤 Abhishek Pandey**
+**Abhishek Pandey**
-B.Tech CSE (AI), Amrita School of Engineering, Coimbatore
+_B.Tech CSE (AI), Amrita School of Engineering, Coimbatore_

-> _A web-based project showcasing the integration of design and clean structure in front-end development._
+> A web-based project showcasing the integration of design and clean structure in front-end development.

 ---